 Kimberly Frodl, M.D.

-Wearing face masks, combined with other preventive measures such as frequent hand-washing and social distancing, can help slow the spread of coronavirus disease 2019 (COVID-19).
+Wearing face masks, combined with other preventive measures, such as frequent hand-washing and social distancing, can help slow the spread of the COVID-19 virus.
 The Centers for Disease Control and Prevention (CDC) recommends that everyone over the age of 2 wear a mask while in public settings.
-However, there has been much debate about wearing masks and misinformation has spread online.
+However, there has been much debate about wearing masks, and misinformation has spread online.

-Simply put, wearing a cloth mask helps decrease the spread of COVID-19.
+Simply put, wearing a cloth mask helps decrease the spread of the COVID-19 virus.
 Research now has shown that a significant number of people with COVID-19 lack symptoms.
-These people do not know they are transmitting the virus to others when they talk, sneeze, cough or raise their voice (e.g. singing or shouting).
+These people do not know they are transmitting the virus to others when they talk, sneeze, cough or raise their voice (e.g., singing or shouting).
 Wearing a mask helps to lower the transmission of respiratory droplets to other people around you.
-You should wear a mask to protect others and they should wear masks to protect you.
+You should wear a mask to protect others, and they should wear masks to protect you.

 A cloth mask is worn to help protect others in case you have the virus.
 Countries that required face masks, testing, isolation and social distancing early in the pandemic seem to have had some success slowing the disease's spread.
 Common sense also suggests that some protection is better than none.

 Cloth masks reduce the number of respiratory droplets a person releases into the air when talking, sneezing or coughing.
 The overall number of droplets in the air is reduced when more people wear masks, and this reduces the risk of being exposed to COVID-19.

 3. Myth: Wearing a mask will increase the amount of carbon dioxide I breathe and will make me sick.